speedmax/h2o-php/README.md

 Known issues
 ------------------------
-Realistically these are very very rare cases, so don't let it stop you getting your foot wet.
+Yes, h2o has them.
+However, if you are careful, these shouldn't hinder your template development.
+The deep inheritance issue is a bit problematic for some template architectures, but again, if you are careful, and perhaps a bit inventive, it won't hinder you terribly much.

- * `{{ block.super }}` doesn't work with very deep inheritance so if `{{ block.super }}`
+ * `{{ block.super }}` doesn't work with more than 1 level of inheritance yet, so if `{{ block.super }}`
    invokes another `{{ block.super }}` it won't work just yet.
- * If conditions doesn't support multiple expression or math yet, `{% if something > 3 or something < 2 %}` or `{% if something + else > 12 %}`
+ * 'if' conditions don't support multiple expressions or mathematical expressions yet, like:
+   `{% if something > 3 or something < 2 %}` or `{% if something + else > 12 %}`
-    and i don't think
-   i plan to implement them that kind of force you to construct a better data api any way.
+    These likely will not be implemented in the future unless some daring soul implements them and contributes the code back to the h2o-php project.

 Contributors
 ---

-  - jlogsdon - major refactoring (wip) and bug fixes
+  - jlogsdon - Major refactoring (wip) and bug fixes
   - cyberklin - Added filter support for any context resolve
   - idlesign - Added if_changed tag support
-  - metropolis - improve test coverage
+  - metropolis - Improved our test coverage
   - plus many others

 Credit
 ------------------------
-There are concepts or ideas burrowed from following projects, Very early version of h2o was based on the code base of Ptemplates so thanks to Armin Ronacher.
+H2o borrows ideas and/or concepts from the following projects:

  - Django template - Django web development framework.
  - Ptemplates - Armin Ronacher's pet project for a django port in PHP.
  - Jinja - Django inspired template in Python.

+Special Thanks: Armin Ronacher, since early versions of h2o were based off of his Ptemplates project.

 The MIT License
 ------------------------